sf-wdi-19-20/w5_project_1/README.md

 If you want to push yourself and learn something new, optionally consider doing some of the following with your app, but *please talk to an instructor* beforehand:

 * **External API** Use an external API to integrate rich data into your app.
-* **Authorization** Disallow users from CRUDing content in other users\' profiles.
+* **Authorization** Disallow users from CRUDing content in other user's profiles.
 This means a user should not be able to delete a post (or other resource) if it is not theirs.
 * **Many-to-Many** Can you setup a many-to-many relationship like "tags" on posts.
-* **Web Scraping** Write a webscraper to collect data from a website that doesn\'t have an API.
+* **Web Scraping** Write a webscraper to collect data from a website that doesn't have an API.
 Examples technologies include [Casper](http://casperjs.org/) or [Kimono](https://www.kimonolabs.com/).
 * **Payments** Add payments with stripe.com
 * **Email** Send emails with express-mailer
 * **SMS** Send SMSs with the Twillio API
+* **Web Sockets** Create an open, real-time connection between your server and client (e.g. live chatting).
+Check out <a href="http://socket.io/" target="_blank">Socket.io</a> if you're interested in web sockets.
 * **Whatever else you can think of!**

 ## TIMELINE